 Are you looking to get more out of your social media content?
 One of the more common questions I’m asking is, ‘should I be on platforms other than Facebook?’
 My answer to this is typical — no. Let me explain; too often, people have enough trouble staying consistent on one platform, so adding another is never a good idea.
 I firmly believe (and from experience) that you can build a strong business using Facebook alone.
 However, rather than simply saying ‘no,’ this post is dedicated to teaching you how to repurpose your Facebook content on other platforms.

 Ready-To-Go Social Media Content

 You already know I love all things content.
-Not only do I love it but I believe it is the bread and butter to your business — and relationships.
+Not only do I love it, but I believe it is the bread and butter of your business — and relationships.
 We live in an era of content obsessions, right?

-We love to consume it and my hope is that you also love to deliver it.
+We love to consume it, and I hope you also love delivering it.

-So, let’s assume that you have generated great content and delivered it via Facebook Live.
-In fact, I hope you overdelivered!
+So, let’s assume you have generated great content and delivered it via Facebook Live.
+I hope you over delivered!
 You shared some excellent value, gave your viewers something to think about and hopefully act upon, etc.

 Well, it was such a great piece of content you want to repurpose it elsewhere on social media.

 Please note that this same strategy can be done with any quality content you already have.
 I always recommend evergreen content for this very reason.